-Residential lease information is collected from various sources including; individual property owners, managers, and regional multiple listing service.
+When available, residential lease information is collected from various sources including; individual property owners, tenants, managers, and other sources.
 This information is stored in the district's CAMA software system.

-The income approach to value is generally not considered the primary valuation technique for residential property.
-MCAD utilizes the income valuation techniques including direct capitalization, discounted cash flow analysis, and gross rent multipliers for specialized residential income producing property and as a check of other appraisal valuation methods where deemed appropriate.
+The income approach to value is generally not considered the primary valuation technique for residential property in large part due to the limited availability of information.
+MCAD may utilize the income valuation techniques for specialized residential income producing property and as a verification check to support other appraisal valuation methods when deemed appropriate.